SergioLozano/sergiolozano.github.io/_pages/resources.md

 layout: page
 permalink: /resources/
 title: resources
 description: This space is packed with templates, frameworks, and kits built from real-world experience in product marketing, sales enablement, and CX.
-Each resource is field-tested to help you solve problems, align teams, and get better results—faster.
+Each resource is tested in the field and designed to help you solve problems, align teams, and get better results.
 Whether you're launching a feature or refining your messaging, these tools are here to save time and bring structure.
 Scroll down, grab what you need, and make it yours.
 nav: true
 nav_order: 3
 ---

----
 <!-- Filter Buttons -->
 <div style="margin-bottom: 2rem;">
-  <strong>Filter by type:</strong>
+  <strong style="font-size: 0.95rem;">Filter by type:</strong>
   <div style="margin-top: 0.5rem;">
     <button class="filter-btn" onclick="filterResources('all')">Show All</button>
     <button class="filter-btn" onclick="filterResources('product-marketing')">Product Marketing</button>